petrelharp/pyslim/docs/tutorial.rst

 To use the SLiM values for msprime, we need to do three things:

 1. Add a 0 at the beginning of the positions,
-2. add a 0 at the end of the rates, and
-3. add 1 to the final value in "positions".
+2. add 1 to the last position.

 The reason why msprime "positions" must start with 0 (step 1) is that in SLiM, a position or "end" indicates the end of a recombination block such that its associated "rate" applies to everything to the left of that end (see ``initializeRecombinationRate``).
-In msprime, `the manual <https://msprime.readthedocs.io/en/stable/api.html#variable-recombination-rates>`_ says:

-    Given an index j in these lists, the rate of recombination per base per generation is rates[j] over the interval positions[j] to positions[j + 1].
-    Consequently, the first position must be zero, and by convention the last rate value is also required to be zero (although it is not used).

-This means that positions for msprime are both starts and ends.
+In msprime, we will pass in a :class:`msprime.RateMap`, which requires two things:

+- ``position:``: A list of n+1 positions, starting at 0, and ending in the sequence length over which the RateMap will apply.
+- ``rate``: A list of n positive rates that apply between each position.

-As a consequence, msprime needs a vector of positions that is 1 longer than what you give SLiM, and msprime also needs 1 fewer rates than it has positions, but you just add the 0.0 on at the end of the rates vector "by convention" (step 2).
+So, msprime needs a vector of positions that is 1 longer than what you give SLiM, but one fewer rate values than positions.

-The reason for step 3 is that intervals for tskit (which msprime uses) are "closed on the left and open on the right", which means that the genomic interval from 0.0 to 100.0 includes 0.0 but does not include 100.0.
+The reason for step 2 is that intervals for tskit (which msprime uses) are "closed on the left and open on the right", which means that the genomic interval from 0.0 to 100.0 includes 0.0 but does not include 100.0.
 If SLiM has a final genomic position of 99, then it could have mutations occurring at position 99.